Frodothedwarf/django-channels-prometheus/README.md

 ]
 ```

-Then make sure that you are pointing to the Djangos ASGI version inside your `asgi.py`:
+Also make sure that you are pointing to the Djangos ASGI version inside your `asgi.py`:

 ```
 import os